polterguy/camphora-five/help-files/Camphora Five/03 - Column types.md

 values, from which the end user can select from, as he is creating new items, or editing existing items.
 An example of such a field could for instance be _"sex"_, containing a comma separated list of the following values; _"male,female"_.
 When the user is creating or editing an item, he will have to choose from only _"female"_ or _"male"_ as his value for that specific field.
-The screenshot above illustrates this fairly well, since it contains a _"Radiobutton"_ type of field, which asks the user to supply the value for the _"sex"_ column.

-These types of columns also allows the user to filter items during _"gridview"_, by only items matching the specified value.
-This can be done by simply clicking for instance a _"female"_ value in your datagrid.
-This will automatically populate your filter textbox, with the value necessary to filter your items accordingly.

 ### Checkbox fields